-"The Wounds of Christ"
+The Wounds of Christ

-As we journey through this Easter Season, as we continue to meditate and reflect upon the various Resurrection Accounts given to us in Scripture, the wounds of Christ still present in His Resurrected Body, cry out for attention.
+As we journey through this Easter Season, as we continue to meditate and reflect upon the various resurrection accounts given to us in Scripture during the "Great Fifty Days," the wounds of Christ still present in Jesus' resurrected body cry out for attention.

 The wounds are a source of intrigue and curiosity.
 Why are they still there?
-They have become a starting point of meditation and prayer for me in this Easter Season.